Bispecific T cell Engaging Receptors

 Manufacturing activities for IMA401 have started

 The TCER®-scaffold is designed to be produced in CHO-cells relying on well-established processes used in the production of antibody-based therapeutics.
-Manufacturing development for Immatics’ lead TCER® candidate, IMA401, is ongoing and submission of an IND is planned for the end of 2021.
+Manufacturing development for Immatics’ lead TCER® candidate, IMA401, is ongoing and submission of a CTA is planned for the end of 2021.
 The planned first-in-human clinical trial with IMA401 is designed to assess safety and tolerability, establish a suitable dose and potentially observe initial signs of clinical activity.

 Immatics’ TCR Bispecifics, called TCER® (T Cell Engaging Receptors), are designed to leverage the therapeutic potential of T cell engagers exhibiting a well validated mode of action and off-the-shelf usage of bispecific antibodies as well as combine this mechanism with the expanded target space opened by T cell therapies to pHLA targets.